 This medication has been around for a long time and is quite cheap.

-For this reason it's often used as first line medication for pre diabetes and diabetes.
+For this reason, it's often used as a first-line medication for pre-diabetes and diabetes.

 Metformin can be helpful if you are dealing with an isolated cause of insulin resistance and don't have other hormone imbalances like leptin resistance or hypothyroidism.